-- 1. Your MSA deduction, or

-- Any excess contributions made by an employer.
-See Excess Contributions

-An Employer Makes on page 4 for details.
+2. Any excess contributions made by an employer.
+See Excess Contributions An Employer Makes on page 4 for details.

 Figuring Your MSA Deduction

 An eligible individual (see definition on page 1) is generally allowed to deduct contributions to an MSA within the following limits: